Earth and Environmental Sciences (EAES)

 Explores climate change as a physical and cultural phenomenon through the rhetorical analysis of texts, data, and primary research.
 Course Information: Same as ENGL 203.
 Extensive computer use required.
 Natural World - No Lab course.

 EAES 290.
-Current Topics in Earth and Environmental Sciences.
+Communication in Earth and Environmental Sciences.
 2 hours.

 Seminar on current issues in earth and environmental sciences.
 Introduction to reading, interpretation, and writing of scientific papers.
 Course Information: Previously listed as EAES 390.
 Prerequisite(s): Completion of at least one 100-level course in earth and environmental sciences.